tseemann/samclip/README.md

 * adapter sequences (aren't in the reference)
 * poor quality bases (mismatches only make the alignment score worse)
 * structural variation in your sample compared to the reference
-* reads overlapping the start and end of contigs (includign circular genomes)
+* reads overlapping the start and end of contigs (including circular genomes)

 Read aligners output a [SAM file](https://en.wikipedia.org/wiki/SAM_(file_format)).
 Column 6 in this format stores the